learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 Rather than being represented by tuples, all of the  values are now on the same level.
 When we are trying to combine different items together, it is sometimes necessary to use flatmap rather than map in order to properly reduce to our specifications.
 This is not one of those instances, but int he upcoming lab, you just might have to use it.

 ## Filter
 After meeting with some external consultants, BuyStuff has determined that its business will be more profitable if it focuses on higher ticket items.
 Now, use the filter method to select items that bring in more than $300 after tax and discount have been removed.
-A filter method is a specialized form of a map function that only returns the items that match a certain criteria.
+A filter method is a specialized form of a map function that only returns the items that match a certain criterion.
 In the cell below:
 * use a lambda function within a filter function to meet the consultant's suggestion's specifications. set RDD = `selected_items`
 * calculate the total number of items remaining in BuyStuff's inventory